-Are you prepared for emergencies?
+Are you prepared for winter weather?

 First, be sure to update your contact information in the OU Alert system.
 This is asked of everyone in the Oglethorpe community — students, faculty and staff.
 Students, you may also add your parents’ numbers if they want to receive this information.